Regularized joint mixture models: Introduction

-Figure \ref{fig_intro} shows a simple illustrative example to bring out some of these points.
-We emphasize that this is a toy example for illustrative purposes only, intended to highlight some interesting contrasts (full empirical results appear in Section \ref{simulations} below).
-In this example, we consider subgroup identification (as quantified by Rand Index) in a setting in which there may be either or both of an $X$ signal (in the figure this is a simple mean shift $\Delta \mu$, but the models we propose, as detailed below, are general) and a difference in subgroup-specific regression coefficients ($\Delta \beta$).
+Figure \ref{fig_intro1} shows simple illustrative examples to bring out some of these points.
+We emphasize that this is for illustrative purposes only, intended to highlight some interesting contrasts (full empirical results appear in Section \ref{simulations} below).
+In these examples, we consider settings in which there may be either or both of an $X$ signal difference (in the figure this is a simple mean shift $\Delta \mu$, but the models we propose are general and for multivariate $X$ allow also for differences in covariance structure) and a difference in subgroup-specific regression coefficients ($\Delta \beta$).
+For this initial illustration we consider two latent groups, each with sample size equal to 100, and ten potential predictors, but with only one predictor having an effect (a non-zero regression coefficient) on the response; analytic details of the simulations can be found in Appendix A. Results in terms of subgroup identification, as quantified by Rand Index, are summarized in Figure \ref{fig_intro}.
 When there is no difference in regression models ($\Delta \beta = 0$), MoEs cannot detect any structure (since the $X$ distribution is not modelled).
 On the other hand, with a stronger difference in regression models ($\Delta \beta = 1$), MoE outperforms a Gaussian mixture (on the $X$'s), since the latter does not model the regression part.
-The approach we propose models both aspects in a unified model, hence works well regardless of where the signal lies.
-For the above illustration we considered two latent groups, each with sample size equal to 100, and ten potential predictors, but with only one predictor having an effect (a non-zero regression coefficient) on the response; analytic details of the simulations can be found in Appendix A.
+The approach we propose models both aspects in a unified framework, hence works well regardless of where the signal lies.
+Furthermore, and as shown in detail via empirical examples below, by accounting for the latent structure, RJM is able to detect subgroup-specific sparsity patterns whilst avoiding Simpson's paradox-like effects that could otherwise arise.
 Later, we show detailed empirical results, including an example, based on cancer data, that highlights some of these points, and in particular how subgroup identification benefits from joint modeling, relative to simply clustering $X$ (or clustering the stacked vector $(X, Y)$) or using MoE.